harryyangx/High-Voltage-Discharge-Interference-Experiments/README.md

-The copyright of this public data and code is belong to xing yang (email:harryyangx@gmail.com), you need to contact us before you use it.
+The copyright of this public data and code belongs to xing yang (email:harryyangx@gmail.com), please contact us before you use it.